|Course Name||Shipboard Safety Skill Set|

 |Location||Newnham Campus, Launceston|

 About the course

-- Fight and extinguish fires on board a coastal vessel
+MARF028 Follow procedures to minimise and fight fires on board a vessel

 On-campus accommodation is available, for further information please visit the UTAS Accommodation website.

 Please visit the Enrolment information page to apply.

 Please complete the Online Enquiry Form and the most appropriate person will respond to you directly.

 Australian Maritime College

 Launceston Tasmania 7250

 ^ Dates may vary depending on units undertaken.
 AMC reserves the right to reschedule or cancel courses due to insufficient enrolments.